tubrux/blog/_posts/2024-11-01-basic-use-tubrux.md

 }
 ```

-Gradle will handle the installation and integrate Tubrux into your project.
+Gradle will handle the installation and integrate Tubrux into our project.

-### Using Tubrux in Your Java or Kotlin Project
+### Using Tubrux in our Java or Kotlin Project

 #### Creating an Instance

-To start using Tubrux, you need to create an instance of the main class where the analysis will be performed.
+To start using Tubrux, we need to create an instance of the main class where the analysis will be performed.

 In **Java**, the following example demonstrates how to create an instance of the main class: